Flank/flank-dashboard/docs/07_code_coverage_artifact_import.md

 # Non-Goals
 > Identify what's not in scope.

-Implementing code coverage artifact creation is out of scope because that's job specific.
+Implementing code coverage artifact creation is out of scope because it depends on CI, job, code coverage tool and even programming language.

 # Design
 > Explain and diagram the technical design